packmate/log/README.md

 ### Effects

-- Logs will appear in the local console and in Logflare.
+- Logs will appear in the local console and in LogDNA.
 - The log level will be `info`.

 ---